gmc-code/PC-algorithms/docs/maths_python/sums_of_sequences.rst

 .. code-block:: pseudocode

+    BEGIN
         nums ← [0, 1, 2, 3, 4, 5]
-    PRINT nums
+        PRINT("Numbers are ", nums)

         sum ← 0

         FOR EACH num IN nums DO
             sum ← sum + num
+        ENDFOR

+        PRINT("Sum is ", sum)
-    END FOR
+    END

-    PRINT sum